ajiltOk/rsschool-cv/cv.md

 alert(calculator.mul());
 ## Projects
-1. CV
+1. CV project
-2. Plants
-3. Momentum
-4. Will be soon...
+2. Will be soon...
 ## Education
 2010-2015